 The Next Steps – Legal help for the division of assets in divorce:

 If you and your spouse cannot agree on the details of property division, a judge will have considerable discretion about how to divide the property.
-Our family law firm, Hendershot, Cannon & Hisey, P.C., has a full tool kit for creating and executing a plan of action on your behalf in a complex property division case.
-Do you think your spouse is hiding assets or not being honest about the family finances?
-We know how to interpret technical documents to understand schemes and trace funds to uncover deception.
+The Houston divorce lawyers of Hendershot, Cannon & Hisey, P.C., have 26 plus years of experience helping clients through routine and complex property division divorce cases.
 We know the law and we know the challenges that you face in protecting and dividing complex assets.
-Call (713) 909-7323 for a Confidential Consultation
+Call (713) 909-7323 for a Confidential Consultation.